ionic-team/vscode-ionic/roadmap.md

 - Use npm audit to list vulnerable packages

 # Bugs
+- Validate input for bundle id (eg no java reserved words), display name and version and build (numbers)
 - The option run on Android appears even if there Android integration is not installed
 - Settings only apply after a refresh